owacoder/cppdatalib/README.md

 ## Usage

 Using the library is simple.
 Everything is under the main namespace `cppdatalib`, and underneath is the `core` namespace and individual format namespaces (e.g. `json`).
 If you only need one format, use `using` statements to include its namespace into your scope.
-You can also include the `core` namespace, as long as you don't have conflicting identifiers.

 For example, the following program attempts to read a JSON structure from STDIN, and output it to STDOUT: